keyboard_arrow_up

 Vertical Table-Up Machine

-Have a broach that remains stationary, and a workpiece mounted on a movable table.
-These machines meet cell concept manufacturing needs, adding flexibility for manufacturing processes.
-They are designed for short-runs; and after one or two years, the machines can be retooled for different applications.
-Vertical table-up machines have stroke lengths between 30 to 90 feet, with a capacity of 5 to 30 tons.
+Vertical table-up machines feature a stationary broach with the workpiece mounted on a movable table.
+These machines offer flexibility, meeting cell concept manufacturing needs, and are particularly suited for short-run production.
+After one or two years, they can be retooled for different applications.
+Vertical table-up machines typically have stroke lengths ranging from 30 to 90 feet, with a capacity of 5 to 30 tons.

 Horizontal Broaching Machine